UNESCO Associated Schools Network

 The UNESCO UK Associated Schools Programme Network (ASPnet) Seeds of Hope for a Better Future project supports UNESCO’s Sustainable Development Goals and key action areas - promoting peace, sustainability and intercultural learning and heritage, especially in the context of the challenges of climate change.

 The Competition encourages schools to work with partners that are committed to supporting young people and schools.
-These might be community groups, arts and scientific organisations, such as international seed banks.
+These might be community groups, community gardens, arts organisations, scientific organisations (such as seed banks), and/or UNESCO Sites found around the world (see, for example, World Heritage Sites, Biosphere Reserves, and Global Geoparks in the UK).

 The Competition seeks to inspire young people, and key partners (educators, artists, scientists and others), to work together to create impactful legacy arts and culture projects for the benefit of others, and to reflect the importance of protecting and improving the bio-diversity of seeds against the impact of climate change.
 Working together with educators, artists, scientists and others young people can make a difference to their local communities.